vertxxyz/Vertx.Utilities/README.md

 **Data type for associating serialized data with an enum.**
 > **Note**
-> This data is kept updated via the Inspector so to maintain parity it is important to inspect these fields when updating the associated enums.
+> This data is kept updated via the Inspector.
+To maintain parity it is important to inspect these fields when updating the associated enums.

 #### Example Types